 Feng Song, Wang Yang, Zhao Yan, Yuan Quan, Yang Yunfei, Deng Hui, Wang Feng.
 Identification and Tracking of Coronal Loop Oscillation Using Phase Congruency and Directional Filter[J].
-Astronomical Techniques and Instruments, 2016, 13(3): 345-350.
+Astronomical Research and Technology, 2016, 13(3): 345-350.

 Citation: Feng Song, Wang Yang, Zhao Yan, Yuan Quan, Yang Yunfei, Deng Hui, Wang Feng.
 Identification and Tracking of Coronal Loop Oscillation Using Phase Congruency and Directional Filter[J].
-Astronomical Techniques and Instruments, 2016, 13(3): 345-350.
+Astronomical Research and Technology, 2016, 13(3): 345-350.

 Identification and Tracking of Coronal Loop Oscillation Using Phase Congruency and Directional Filter